UsuaOSilver/delegatecall/README.md

 ## Definition

-When ContractA calls ContractB, ContractA execute logic with functions from ContractB with ContractA’s context.
-More specifically, reads and writes to states variables happen to ContractA, never to ContractB, and functions executed with `delegatecall` have `address(this)`, `msg.sender`, `msg.value` unchanged.
+When ContractA calls ContractB, ContractA executes its logic with functions from ContractB within ContractA’s context.
+More specifically, reads and writes to states variables happen to ContractA only, never to ContractB, and functions executed with `delegatecall` have `address(this)`, `msg.sender`, `msg.value` unchanged.

-“delegatecall affects the state variables of the contract that calls a function with delegatecall.
-The state variables of the contract that holds the functions that are borrowed are not read or written.”
+> delegatecall affects the state variables of the contract that calls a function with delegatecall.
+The state variables of the contract that holds the functions that are borrowed are not read or written.

 ## Code explanation

 ## Common pitfall

-delegatecall in `fallback()` function
+### `delegatecall` in `fallback()` function

-Wrong layout between caller and callee contracts
+### Wrong layout between the caller and the callee contracts